 We have entered into the License Agreement with KVK pursuant to which we granted an exclusive license to KVK to commercialize APADAZ in the United States.
 We cannot guarantee that our collaboration with KVK will be successful or that we will ever receive any payments under the License Agreement.
 For instance, if the Initial Adoption Milestone is not achieved, KVK may terminate the License Agreement without making any payments to us.
 Further, even if the Initial Adoption Milestone under the License Agreement is achieved, we cannot guarantee that we will receive any additional milestone or royalty payments under the License Agreement.
 Further, under the License Agreement, we have limited control over the amount and timing of resources that KVK will dedicate to the commercialization of APADAZ, and we may not always agree with KVK's commercialization efforts.
-Our ability to generate revenue under the License Agreement will depend on KVK's ability to successfully perform the functions assigned to it under the License Agreement, and even if KVK does successfully perform its functions under the License Agreement, we cannot guarantee that there will be sufficient market demand for APADAZ for us to receive any revenue under the License Agreement.
+Our ability to generate revenue under the License Agreement will depend on KVK's ability to successfully perform the functions assigned to it under the License Agreement.
+The commercialization strategy under the License Agreement is novel and untested, and, even if successful we expect that the pricing for any sales of APADAZ will be at or near the prices of currently available generic equivalent drugs.
+As a result, even if KVK does successfully perform its functions under the License Agreement, we cannot guarantee that there will be sufficient market demand for APADAZ for us to receive any revenue under the License Agreement.

-We may also seek additional third-party collaborators for the commercialization of APADAZ outside of the United States or the development or commercialization of our product candidates.
+We may also seek additional third-party collaborators for the commercialization of APADAZ outside of the United States or for the development or commercialization of KP415, KP484 or our other product candidates.
 In such cases, our likely collaborators would include large and mid-size pharmaceutical companies, regional, national and international pharmaceutical companies and biotechnology companies.
 If we do enter into any such collaboration arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of APADAZ outside of the United States or our product candidates.
 Our ability to generate revenue from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.